-St Andrew's is committed to reducing the risk of healthcare associated infections.
-Healthcare associated infections are infections that occur as a result of healthcare interventions and are caused by micro-organisms such as bacteria and viruses.
+St Andrew's is committed to minimising the risk of healthcare-associated infections.
+Healthcare-associated infections are infections that occur as a result of healthcare interventions and are caused by micro-organisms such as bacteria and viruses.
 They can happen when you are being treated in a hospital, in a GP clinic, at home, in a nursing home, or other healthcare facility.

 Staphylococcus Aureus Bacteraemia (SAB)

 Staphylococcus aureus is a bacterium found in the respiratory tract and on the skin.
 While this organism can live on a healthy person’s body without causing any adverse effects, it can cause an infection if it enters the blood stream.
 Patients who develop a blood stream infection (bacteraemia) are more likely to suffer complications that can result in a longer stay in hospital and increase the cost of their hospital stay.

 Healthcare-associated SAB is an important measure of the safety of a hospital and the aim is to have as few occurrences as possible.
 Performing hand hygiene is recognised as one of the most effective ways to minimise the incidence of SAB.

 Our hospital provides information on cases of healthcare-associated Staphylococcus aureus bacteraemia for publication on the My Hospitals web site.

 Clostridium difficile (C. diff)

 Clostridium difficile is a bacterium that is normally found in the bowel (gut).
 Its presence alone does not cause disease or infection and it can be found in healthy people.
 It can also survive for a long time outside of the body.
 When the normal balance of bacteria in the gut is disturbed, Clostridium difficile can multiply to levels where it produces toxins that can cause illnesses such as diarrhoea and severe inflammation of the bowel.